HOME—International Scouting—Scouting Organizations

-***—With a world population of about 7 billion, and about 38 million in Scouting, that means that one out of every 184 people on earth are directly involved in Scouting.
+***—With a world population of about 7 billion, and about 38 million in Scouting, that means that one out of every 184 people on earth is directly involved in Scouting.

 Relative Membership of the World Scout Organizations for Youth

-WOSM (open)—Will recognize one national Scout organization per country; when there is more than one, they must create a single federation to represent them in WOSM.
+WOSM (open)—Will recognize one national Scout organization per country; when there is more than one, they must create a single federation to represent them in WOSM (except Canada, where WOSM allows 2 separate national Scout organizations with no umbrella federation).
 Organizations can be male-only or coed.
 All members must "adhere to a Scout Promise and a Law reflecting ... the principles of Duty to God, Duty to others and Duty to self".